 Organic food contains minimal pollutants and residues.
 In addition, organic farming makes significant contributions to environmental, climate, water, soil, and resource protection.
 E.g., soil and water conservation by avoiding the use of synthetic chemical pesticides and mineral fertilizers, by using antibiotics in animal husbandry only in emergencies and by reducing environmental pollution with pesticides.
-These examples have a positive effect on biodiversity [52, 55].The full potential of organically produced food is realized when sourced locally and seasonally [56].
+These examples have a positive effect on biodiversity [53, 57].
+The full potential of organically produced food is realized when sourced locally and seasonally [59].
 Incorporating a high proportion of organic food in mass catering serves as a crucial tool in fostering an increased demand for seasonal organic produce from the respective region.
-The new Organic Outof-Home Catering Ordinance (Bio-AHVV) simplifies organic certification for professional catering facilities.
-Among other things, this regulation allows gastronomic facilities to showcase the organic share of 20 % or more of the total food input's monetary value with a 3-stage logo after obtaining appropriate certification [57].
+The new Organic Out-of-Home Catering Ordinance (Bio-AHVV) simplifies organic certification for professional catering facilities.
+Among other things, this regulation allows gastronomic facilities to showcase the organic share of 20 % or more of the total food input's monetary value with a three-stage logo after obtaining appropriate certification [59].

-The guideline "Auf dem Weg zu mehr Nachhaltigkeit in der Betriebsverpflegung", a publication of the project "NACHHALTIG BUND GESUND", shows ways to increase the organic share in mass catering even with a fixed and limited budget [58].
+The guideline "On the way to more sustainability in company catering" a publication of the project "NACHHALTIG BUND GESUND" shows ways to increase the organic share in mass catering even with a fixed and limited budget [59].

-Further information: www.schuleplusessen.de Keyword: Ökologisch erzeugte Lebensmittel
+Further information: www.fitkid-aktion.de Keyword: Ökologisch erzeugte Lebensmittel